-Bernie Sanders and a plethora of other Democratic presidential candidates are extolling the wonders of Nordic social democracies and telling us that the Democrats' progressive policies will transform America into an equally wondrous utopia.
-Okay, let’s take them at their word and see what it will to take transform America into a blissful social democratic paradise.
+Bernie Sanders and a plethora of other Democratic presidential candidates are extolling the wonders of Nordic social democracies and telling us that their progressive policies will transform America into an equally wonderous utopia.
+Okay, let’s take them at their word and see what it will take transform America into a blissful social democratic paradise.

 It is very true that the Nordic countries (Finland, Sweden, Norway and Denmark – plus little Iceland: population 343,000) are very wealthy countries with a high level of social services performed by the government.
 Denmark has been particularly noted as the happiest country on the planet.
 But there are reasons why these Nordic countries have been so successful.

 First, let’s face it.
 Nordic people are white people, probably the whitest on the planet.
 The people of these countries are overwhelmingly ethnic European, well over 90 percent.
 They were even whiter in the heyday of Nordic social democracy than they are now since recently these countries have had a large influx of immigrants and refugees from the Middle East and North Africa.

 But I am not talking about white supremacy or privilege here.
 I am talking about homogeneity.
 Sweden is about 85% ethnic Swede with other Europeans bringing the white percentage above 90%.
 Norway is about 83% ethnic Norwegian (I can tell the difference between a Yoruba and a Hausa-Fulani, but I would have a hard time telling a Swede from a Norwegian).
 This means that they can avoid the Us-vs-Them politics that afflicts us here in America.
 In the Nordic countries it is basically just Us.